8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 There was no demand for future growth.
 In between, I shifted to Noida and my brother decided to shut the website to save the ongoing cost.

 Status of Venture: Success!
-It was a success till it ran and you will be surprised to know the heights it reached.
+It was a success until it ran and you will be surprised to know the heights it reached.
 There was a time, everyone in our city started identifying their business with Rudrapur online brand.

 Clients started using email ids on our domain name “[email protected]” which they got as a part of the subscription package, on their Visiting Cards.